hydephp/DocsCI/_posts/internal-architecture-of-hydephp-part-1.md

 ---
-title: Internal Architecture of HydePHP - Part 1
+title: "Internal Architecture of HydePHP - Part 1: Introduction"
 description: This first part in a series of the architecture of HydePHP will give an overview of design patterns and concepts in the Hyde Framework Core.
 category: deepdives
 author: Caen